-Simply put, pho is a New Orleans staple.
-Many people outside of the city don't know, but the Big Easy is home to a vibrant Vietnamese community, which primarily dates back to 1975, when many refugees from Vietnam arrived in Louisiana following the Fall of Saigon.
-Over the decades, Vietnamese cuisine has only made New Orleans's food culture richer and is widely regarded as an integral component of contemporary Creole.
+Pho is a New Orleans staple.
+The city is home to a large Vietnamese community, dating back to 1975 when many refugees from Vietnam arrived in the area following the Fall of Saigon, particularly in Algiers and New Orleans East.
+Over the decades, Vietnamese cuisine has made New Orleans's food culture richer and is widely regarded as an integral part of its culinary identity.

-It's not very difficult to find a neighborhood restaurant for pho — the Vietnamese soup known for its long-simmered beef — or chicken, or vegetarian — broth containing various proteins and thin rice noodles — there are dozens.
-Here, Eater’s picks for the best 17 spots for pho in and around New Orleans. — Gwendolyn Knapp
+It's not very difficult to find a neighborhood restaurant for pho — the Vietnamese soup known for its long-simmered broth containing various proteins, herbs, and thin rice noodles.
+Here are Eater’s picks for 15 spots to get pho in and around New Orleans, updated for winter.

 Don’t see your favorite place for pho?
 Leave a comment or send Eater a tip and let us know.

 Health experts consider dining out to be a high-risk activity for the unvaccinated; the latest data about the delta variant indicates that it may pose a low-to-moderate risk for the vaccinated, especially in areas with substantial transmission.
 The latest CDC guidance is here; find a COVID-19 vaccination site here.Read More